MLI-lab/transformers_for_imaging/README.md

 The code has been tested for the environment in `requirements.txt`, and builds on the code from [fastMRI](https://github.com/facebookresearch/fastMRI), [ConViT](https://github.com/facebookresearch/convit), and [timm](https://github.com/rwightman/pytorch-image-models).

 ## Datasets
-The experiments from the paper were performed using the [fastMRI](https://fastmri.org/dataset) and the [ImageNet](https://www.image-net.org/index.php) dataset.
+The experiments from the paper were performed using the [fastMRI dataset](https://fastmri.org/dataset) and the [ImageNet dataset](https://www.image-net.org/index.php).

 ## Installation
 First, install PyTorch for your operating system and CUDA setup from the